 Just because the beliefs of feminists are different from one’s own does not mean they are “ugly and fat whiny women and girls who can’t get a man” as some people have said.
 Not only is this false, but it’s downright rude and insulting.
 Feminists are not unhygienic to “prove a point” because, in a much more realistic view, what good would not shaving do?
 It is a woman’s choice to shave her legs or to dress in men’s clothing just as much as it’s a woman’s choice to shave and wear a dress or a skirt.

 The most common stereotypes and more are what feminists are called on the daily.
-When most people think of feminist, they think extreme.
+When most people think of feminism, they think extreme.
 And whatever it is that you’re thinking when someone says “extreme”, those are stereotypes.
 There are always going to be people who take it to the extreme in just about anything.
 Saying all feminists hate men and don’t shave is like saying that every Middle Eastern person is a terrorist or that all Asian people look the same, think the same and are all related.
 It’s ignorant and demeaning.